South Sanpete School District

 South Sanpete School District is a public school district in the U.S. state of Utah.
 The district provides education for students in the southern half of Sanpete County.
 The offices for the district are located in Manti.
 There are three elementary schools, two middle schools, two high schools and two alternative schools within the district.
 Enrollment in 2004 was 2,792 students.

+The district includes Manti, Centerfield, Ephraim, Fayette, Gunnison, Mayfield, and Sterling.